vanngocthuyla/Data_Analysis/pages/bayesian/PPLs_ITC.md

 [R]<sub>0</sub> ∼ Uniform(0.001, 1.), [L]<sub>s</sub> ∼ Uniform(0.01, 10.)
 </div>

 Details information about the Bayesian model can be found [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0203224).
 Pymc was used as the probabilistic programming language (PPL) for the model implementation.
 Now this model can be extended with other two PPLs, which are Numpyro and Pyro.

-Data for running the Bayesian model can be found here: [Mg1EDTAp1a.DAT](https://github.com/vanngocthuyla/bitc/tree/main/inputs/Mg1EDTAp1a.DAT)
+Data for running the Bayesian model and do the comparison can be found here: [Mg1EDTAp1a.DAT](https://github.com/vanngocthuyla/bitc/tree/main/inputs/Mg1EDTAp1a.DAT)

 ## 2. Installation of three PPLs